hyrepo/apartment-registration-notification/README.md

 ![Continuous Delivery](https://github.com/hyrepo/apartment-registration-alert/actions/workflows/cd.yml/badge.svg)

-This is an application which crawl apartments information hourly, if there are new apartments in particular areas open for purchase, then an Email notification will be triggered.
+This application crawls apartments information hourly, if there are new apartments in particular areas open for purchase, then an email notification will be triggered.

 The logic is pretty simple, but the main purpose of this application is to try out:
-- Running an application in cloud for totally free
+- Running an application in the cloud for totally free
 - Serverless computation
-- Cloud native
+- Cloud-native

-All cloud components are covered in free tier, this application cost 0$.
+All cloud components are covered in the free tier, this application cost $0.

 # Architecture